wonderfloyd/Consenz_Requierments/pages_specifications.md

 This page contains the topics list for the current [Document](./project_overview.md/#document_definition).<br>
 The list should be a multiple selection checkbox,<br>
 where the user can select either one, some, or all of the options.<br>
-The default mode is that the option of "view all topics" is marked.
+The default mode is that the "view all topics" option is marked.<br>
 The [Proceed to Votes](#proceed_to_votes) button leads to the [New Votes Page](#new-votes-page).<br>
 If no option is selected the user will go through _all_ of the vote Suggestions in the Document.<br>
 Otherwise he'll go through vote suggestions _specific_ to the Topics selected.